ps2homebrew/Open-PS2-Loader/README.md

   <summary> <b> SMARTPHONE </b> </summary>
 <p>

-For android devices you can add USB games via OTG before formatting the device with applications or in the device settings in FAT32 or EXFAT.
+On Android devices you can add USB games via OTG, format the device with app or in device settings in FAT32 or EXFAT.
-To split games larger than 4GB use the OPLUtil application: OPL Game Utility.
+Dual layer DVD9 images should be split along with 4GB ones, use OPLUtil application: OPL Game Utility.

-The application does not work on devices with Android 11 only lower and THERE IS NO WAY TO DEFRAGMENT THE GAMES ON SMARTPHONE, The best way to defrag - copy all files to SMARTPHONE USB format, copy all files back.
+The app does not work on devices with Android 11 only lower and THERE IS NO WAY TO DEFRAGMENT GAMES ON SMARTPHONE, Best way to defrag - copy all files to SMARTPHONE, USB format and copy all files back.
+If remains defragmentation fragment on PC.
-Repeat it once you faced defrag problem again or defrag on PC.

 </p>
 </details>